nik754/RPA-Instagram-Automation/README.md

    ~For the program to run scheduled, it has to be set up in the Uipath Studio Orchestrator after being published on the platform or in Windows Task scheduler.

-   ~A video example of the automation can be seen at the link in the "RPA_Project_Video_Example.txt" file
+   ~A video example of the automation can be seen at the link in the "RPA_Project_Video_Example" file